 - Topohilia – A brilliantly simple term that means “love of place.”
 On first blush it’s simply motivation to serve home first, but the book brilliant unpacks the term into several imperatives.
 We must go where the entrepreneurs are.
 We must not just blindly copy the silicon valley model.
 We must look through profit motive, into ecosystem motive.
 If nothing else, you’ll see the story of Dan Gilbert’s Family of Companies – Detroit’s One Pocket Investment structure, which quite literally transformed the face of Detroit.
 I was there a few months back and saw the changes with my own eyes.

 It’s easy to imagine a Portland community that supports entrepreneurs who’d normally be relegated into blindspots, by adopting One Pocket Investing and simple to understand growth frameworks like VIRAL.
-I loved this book so much, I’m inaugurating my Innovation Education Bookshelf with The Innovation Blindspot.
+I loved this book so much, I’m inaugurating an Impact category of my Innovator’s Bookshelf with The Innovation Blindspot.
 The principles in this book gave me hope that we can build startup ecosystems that identify and promote creatives and innovators like Labraye, no matter where they may be.
 I know it’ll do the same for you.